itsXactlY/webhook-orderhoe-feat.-dYdX-and-phemex/README.md

 if u like this work, join me and grab an exclusive BTC bonus on top. https://phemex.com/register-vt1?referralCode=D5ATL

-# Quick 'n dirty how to for your doomers
+# Quick 'n dirty how to

 git clone https://github.com/itsaLca/webhook-orderhoe-feat.-phemex